Frequently Asked Questions (FAQs)

 Tickets are $13 each and are required for anyone attending the show and requiring a seat, including senior citizens.
 Toddlers may sit on a parent’s lap as long as they do not obstruct the view of the audience member sitting behind them.
 If a toddler is seated on a lap and does not require his/her own seat, then a ticket does not need to be purchased for the toddler.

 Participation in our dance recital is voluntary but highly encouraged (Creative Movement students are not in the recital).
-If you decide to NOT have your child participate in our June recital, please notify Miss Maria BEFORE January 12, 2018 to allow for proper planning concerning costumes and choreography.
+The majority of our students perform in our year-end recital and it is usually upwards of 99% participation rate.
+If you decide to NOT have your child participate in our June recital, please notify Miss Maria BEFORE January 1, 2019 to allow for proper planning concerning costumes and choreography.
 We actively discuss performance skills and the recital in dance class in order to prepare our students for the big event.
-Moreover, costume measurements and fittings occur during dance class.
+Moreover, costume measurements and fittings occur during dance class so children not participating in the recital will still see the costume.

 Make-up is suggested, but it is not required.
 We respect a parent’s decision as to whether or not you would like to put make-up on your child.
 However, if you do, then we recommend blush and lipstick as stage lights are bright.
 Older students often wear mascara and eye shadow too.